So you want to build an Android app 🤖

 On a global scale, Android is where it’s at:

-And if emerging markets are your target, Android’s still the stronger choice:
+And if emerging markets are your target, building an Android app is still the stronger choice:

 On the other hand, iOS is more popular in North America and Australia, and more popular among teens.